 Infill housing is primarily addressed through policy within the OCP to deliver housing diversity and attainability.
 Infill development is supported in existing low density residential areas in the form of duplexes, clustered housing, secondary suites, and carriage houses.
-The OCP also identifies the Boucherie Urban Centre as an area within the City that can provide services and amenities to support infill housing in the broader Pousborie paid bourhead outside of the Pous housing in the broader Boucherie neighbourhood outside of the Boucherie Urban Centre.
+The OCP also identifies the Boucherie Urban Centre as an area within the City that can provide services and amenities to support infill housing in the broader Boucherie neighbourhood outside of the Boucherie Urban Centre.